At a glance

 You can view or change your current security settings in Online Services at any time by going to ‘Login Settings’ and selecting the relevant option.

-See our 2FA User Guide for detailed information on
+See our Two-Factor Authentication User Guide for detailed information on:

-- Instructions for setting up 2FA, logging in and adding/deleting devices
+- Setting up 2FA on Google Authenticator, logging in and adding/deleting devices

 For the UK namespace, if you require additional security for an individual domain you can apply Domain Lock which allows domain names to be locked at the registry level.
 This is charged at £75 p.a. per domain.
 This means that no changes can be made to the Domain Name System (DNS) configuration unless unlocking is explicitly requested by a pre-authorised representative through an additional authentication process.